Vonage/vivid-3/docs/component-guidline.md

 Use kebab case for slots name.

-- `graphic` - for slots that are recommended for decorative element such as custom icon or image
+- `graphic` - for a slot bound to contain a decorative figure; such as a custom icon or image
-- `media` - for slot that are recommended to contain either images or video.
+- `media` - for a slot bound to contain visual elements; such as an illustration, video etc'.
 - `meta`
 - `footer / actions`
 - `action-ites / action-items` - ?